 The marriage credit, enacted by the 1999 Legislature, is designed to reduce the "marriage tax penalty" paid by some married couples without increasing marriage bonuses.
 The credit equals the higher income tax paid by a married couple under the married joint income tax brackets, as compared with the tax they would pay if their earned income were taxed separately under the single tax brackets.
-The maximum credit in tax year 2006 is \$313; the credit amounts and other parameters are adjusted annually for inflation and for changes to Minnesota's tax rates.
+The maximum credit in tax year 2008 is \$332; the credit amounts and other parameters are adjusted annually for inflation and for changes to Minnesota's tax rates.
+This information brief explains the marriage credit and some marriage penalties in Minnesota's income tax system.